Explosion hits St Petersburg metro; at least 10 killed: Reports

 - Posted 03 Apr 2017 20:16

+RIA Novosti news agency said there appeared to have been blasts at two metro stations.

+The Saint Petersburg metro said in an earlier statement carried by Russian news agencies that it had closed two stations, Technological Institute and Sennaya Ploshchad - two neighbouring stations on one line - and was evacuating all passengers.

+"Evacuation of passengers is ongoing, there are people injured," it said.
+"An unidentified object supposedly blew up in a (train) carriage."

 A Reuters witness saw eight ambulances near the Sennaya Ploshchad metro station.

-Another agency, RIA Novosti, said there appeared to have been blasts at two metro stations.
+All St Petersburg metro stations have been closed, according to local media.

-Russian President Vladimir Putin said it is not clear what caused the explosion and that all possibilities are being considered, including terrorism.
+Russian President Vladimir Putin, who was in St Petersburg for a meeting with Belarussian leader Alexander Lukashenko, said the cause of the blasts was not yet clear and efforts were underway to find out.
+He said he was considering all possibilities including terrorism.

-News agency Interfax cited a source as saying at least one of the blasts involved a device filled with shrapnel.
-The agency also said that 20 people had been injured.
+Interfax cited a source as saying at least one of the blasts involved a device filled with shrapnel.

+Following the reports, the Moscow metro also announced that it is "taking additional security measures" as required by law in such situations, according to the network's official Twitter account.

+Russia has been the target of attacks by Chechen militants in past years.
+Chechen rebel leaders have frequently threatened further attacks.

 This is a developing story.
 Please refresh for updates.